Motiva-AI/stepwise/README.md

 Stepwise is an idiomatic Clojure library for [AWS Step Functions](https://aws.amazon.com/step-functions/).
 Use it to coordinate asynchronous, distributed processes with AWS managing state, branching, and retries.

+This Motiva-AI library is a fork of [uwcpdx/stepwise](https://github.com/uwcpdx/stepwise) and contains [breaking changes](https://github.com/Motiva-AI/stepwise/blob/master/CHANGELOG.md).

 Implemented Features:

  * Validated EDN representation of the [Amazon States Language](https://states-language.net/spec.html)
  * Activity task polling and handling ready for [component](https://github.com/stuartsierra/component), [integrant](https://github.com/weavejester/integrant), or similar.
  * Tooling for [rapid development via code reloading](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded)

-Future Features:

- * Transparent serverless deployment of activity task handlers as [AWS Lambda](https://aws.amazon.com/lambda/) functions (possibly via [portkey](https://github.com/cgrand/portkey))
- * Support for [test.check](https://github.com/clojure/test.check) validation of state machine definitions via emulation of the Step Functions backend

-Our production bioinformatics pipeline is implemented using this library.
-Still pre-1.0 and some minor API changes are likely.
+Our production workflow orchestration is implemented using this library.

 ## Basic Usage